Mi-Jeong

 the lines of the research above have not made it into routine,

-can improve plant growth in ways compatible with our current
+which can improve plant growth in ways compatible with our

-environmental imperatives that are also inexpensive to deploy and
+current environmental imperatives that are also inexpensive to

-and chemical pesticides and be simple to deploy in both the
+fertilizers and chemical pesticides and be simple to deploy in

 SUMMARY

-thought of as concentric.
-When energized and operated proximate to
+that may be thought of as concentric.
+When energized and

 [0015] FIG. 3 is a re-drawing of FIG. 1 of the paper of Hideyuki